avinashkarn/avikarn.com/food/2019-06-04-fish-curry.md

 <center><h1> Fish Curry - SPICY version! </h1> </center>
 <hr>
-Spicy __Fish Curry__ is a delicious dish that can be easliy be prepared in a short amount time.
-This is a special fish curry dish that is fully of falvors and is commonly seen being cooked in southern part of Nepal and northern India, and is served with plain white rice.
+*Spicy* __Fish Curry__ is a delicious dish that can be easliy be prepared in a short amount time.
+It is full of falvors and is commonly  cooked in southern part of Nepal and northern India, and is served with plain white rice.
+Please give it a try :)

 <center>
 <video width="auto" height="400" autoplay loop muted playsinline>